Skip to the content

 Balcones Songbird Festival - Balcones Canyonlands National Wildlife Refuge west of Austin.
 Late April.
 Targets include the Golden-cheeked Warbler and Black-capped Vireo.

-Birdiest Festival in America - Corpus Christi.
+Birdiest Festival in America - Discover why we are the Birdiest City in America!
+Corpus Christi.
 Late April.

-Birding the Border - Val Verde County.
+Birding the Border - Hosted by the Texas A&M AgriLife Extension at the crossroads of three distinct eco-regions.
+Val Verde County.
 Late April/Early May.

-Davis Mountains Hummingbird Festival - Fort Davis.
+Davis Mountains Hummingbird Festival - Get your hummingbird fix!
+Fort Davis.
 Late August.

-Hummerbird Festival - Rockport.
+Hummerbird Festival -The focus is Ruby-throated Hummingbirds' migration and local birds.
+Rockport.
 Mid-September.
-Focus is Ruby-throated Hummingbirds' migration and local birds.

-Rio Grande Valley Birding Festival - Harlingen.
+Rio Grande Valley Birding Festival - Speakers, field trips, trade show and more.
+Harlingen.
 Early November.

 Texas Ornithological Society